gasparschott/obsidian-continuous-mode/README.md

 # obsidian-continuous-mode

-An Obsidian plugin that displays all open notes in a tab group as a single continuous document (sometimes called "Scrivenings mode").
+An Obsidian plugin that displays all open notes in a tab group as if they were a single continuous document (sometimes called "Scrivenings mode").

 ## Features:
  - Toggle continuous mode via context menus.